PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 The accelerated operational interface for Stepmania 3.95 ported to NotITG!\
 OITGThemerFallback is a fallback theme that's made to be closer to the base SM3.9 theme.
 It also has some documentation in the metrics that you can use as a reference to make your own theme.
 ## Credits:
 -Original theme by k//eternal.
 Original NotITG port by Jose Varela, no longer maintained.
-Optimized for NotITG 4.9.1 by Nhan and PoRa.
+Optimized for NotITG 4.9.1 by Nhan and PoRa with permission.

 ## Changelogs:
 -Added "Play Mods" (takes you to 2P Regular Hard difficulty immediately)\